Himavanta

-Synopsis - Legend of Himavanta
+Synopsis of the legend

 In the past, when the Earth was still flat, it was supported by a pillar that pointed towards the Sun.
 The Earth was full of various creatures, which slaughtered each other without mercy.
 The weak were the victims of the strong.
 Most of this world was covered by forest.
-The world was called Loka-Himmapan (โลกาหิมพานต์, meaning "The World of Himmapan").
+The world was called Loka-Himmapan (โลกาหิมพานต์, meaning 'The World of Himmapan').

 The pillar that supports the world was located in the heart of the Himavanta Forest.
 Wrapped under the pillar was the huge carcass of the fish Anon (อานนท์).
 In the past, it was this fish which had supported the world, and not the pillar.

 Not so far away, there was a rhino called Ra-maad (ระมาด), the strongest creature on earth.
 No one could beat him, not even the mighty serpent or the powerful Phaya Krut.
 Ra-maad wanted to see Kinnaree, a beautiful half-bird, half-human.
 He tried to approach her but she hurriedly flew away, and Ra-maad grew infuriated.
 Ra-maad picked up stones and threw them wrathfully all around, and from the sheer force, the whole world began to shake.

 After the god Phaya Krut heard about this, he tried to stop Ra-maad.
 Their battle shook the ground even more.
 All the fish were in danger, so the serpent Phaya Naga also went to stop Ra-maad.
 But when Phaya Krut saw his old enemy, Phaya Naga, he was shocked and thought that Phaya Naga meant to fight him, and prepared to defend himself.
 Phaya Naga fought back, and in the end, Phaya Krut died.
 The power of their battle made the pillars supporting the earth tilt and hit the sun, causing the sun to split into two.
 The world heated up and there was no night, only an orange sky, as all of the water in the forest evaporated.

 All the Himavanta creatures tried to escape this disaster.
 There was also a pitiable creature who only observed the conference of all the creatures in Himavanta, named Gabillapaksa (กบิลปักษา).
 Since he secretly fell in love with Kinnaree, he sat at a stone, carving Kinnaree on every rock.
 He wailed about her to Wanekamphu (วเนกำพู), a longtime friend of his, and a creature that Gabillapaksa raised as a pet, named Manusa Singh (มนุษาสิงห์).